bjornbytes/RxLua/doc/README.md

 Arguments:

 - `size` (`number`) - The size of the window.
 The returned observable will produce this number of the most recent values as multiple arguments to onNext.

 Returns:

+- `Observable`

+---

+#### `:with(sources)`

+Returns an Observable that produces values from the original along with the most recently produced value from all other specified Observables.
+Note that only the first argument from each source Observable is used.

+Arguments:

+- `sources` (`Observable...`) - The Observables to include the most recent values from.

+Returns: